SyedMustafaImam/HPCC-On-VMware-/README.md

 Just press enter, no need to enter a passphrase.

-Now generate the rsa keys
+Now generate the RSA keys.

 **Command:**